saythename1725/Web-Content-Q-A-Tool-/README.md

 3. Enter your question in the input field
 4. Click "Ask" to get an answer based on the processed content

-## Technical Details

-- Flask web framework for the backend
-- BeautifulSoup4 for web scraping
-- Transformers library with RoBERTa model for question answering
-- Bootstrap for UI styling

 ## Note